digitalrebar/digitalrebar/README.md

 Url: https://user:password@127.0.0.1:6754/zones
 Method: Post
-Data: json Subnet object (without leases or bindings, but can have options)
+Data: json Subnet object (can have bindings, leases, and options) options)
 Returns: a json subnet object like the element in list
 Errors: 400 if request not valid